-Join Anson Alexander for an in-depth discussion in this video User interface tour, part of Up and Running with Mojo Helpdesk.
+Join Anson Alexander for an in-depth discussion in this video User interface tour, part of Learning Mojo Helpdesk.

 - Now that we've created a Mojo Helpdesk account and we are logged into that account, let's take a look at the Mojo Helpdesk user interface, so that we can become more comfortable with where all of the primary features are located within Mojo Helpdesk.
 When we first login to our account as an administrator or an agent, somebody that can respond to tickets within Mojo Helpdesk, we are brought to the My Assignments section, which we can tell because it's written at the top of my screen.
 And then, if you look at the set of blue links to the top left of my screen, My Assignments is currently highlighted.